async-profiler/async-profiler/docs/ConverterUsage.md

                list of frames followed by a counter.
 This is used by the FlameGraph script to generate the FlameGraph visualization of the profile data.

-  # flamegraph: FlameGraph is a hierarchical representation of call traces of the profiled
+  # html: FlameGraph is a hierarchical representation of call traces of the profiled
           software in a color coded format that helps to identify a particular resource usage like CPU and memory for the application.

   # pprof: pprof is a profiling visualization and analysis tool from Google.
 More details on
            pprof  on the official github page https://github.com/google/pprof.